Easy Thanksgiving Turkey

 • Season the inside and outside of the turkey generously with the salt and pepper.

 • In a small saucepan over medium heat, melt the butter.
-Then add the herbs and cook 1-2 minutes.
-Remove the herbs with a tong from the melted butter and place inside the turkey.
+Then add the herbs and cook 1–2 minutes.
+Remove the herbs with tongs and place inside the turkey.

-• Roast the turkey in the preheated oven uncovered for 15 minutes per pound, or about 3 hours for a 12 pound turkey.
-A thermometer inserted into the thickest part of the thigh should read 165ºF-170ºF.
-Remove the turkey from the oven and allow it to rest 15-20 minutes before carving.
+• Roast the turkey in the preheated oven uncovered for 15 minutes per pound, or about 3 hours and 45 minutes for a 15-pound turkey.
+A thermometer inserted into the thickest part of the thigh should read 165ºF–170ºF.
+Remove the turkey from the oven and allow it to rest 15–20 minutes before carving.

 Notes